-- A. Proceed with the planning proposal to list the following pubs, including their interiors, as heritage items in Schedule 5 of the Woollahra Local Environmental Plan 2014: - i.
-The Bellevue Hotel at 157-159 Hargrave Street, Paddington; - ii.
+A. THAT a Planning Proposal be prepared to amend the Woollahra Local Environmental Plan 2014 to include the following sites as heritage items in Schedule 5:

+- i.
+Bellevue Hotel at 157-159 Hargrave Street, Paddington; - ii.
 Grand National Hotel at 33 Elizabeth Street (161 Underwood Street), Paddington; - iii.
 Imperial Hotel at 252 Oxford Street, Paddington; - iv.
-The London Tavern Hotel at 85 Underwood Street, Paddington; - v.
-The Paddington Hotel (former Paddington Arms Hotel) at 384 Oxford Street, Paddington; - vi.
-The Paddington Inn Hotel at 338 Oxford Street, Paddington; and - vii.
-The Unicorn Hotel at 102-106 Oxford Street, Paddington. - B. Forward the planning proposal to the Department of Planning, Industry and Environment to list the pubs in A, including their interiors, as heritage items in the Schedule 5 of the Woollahra Local Environmental Plan 2014, to allow public exhibition. - C. Request delegation from Department of Planning, Industry and Environment in relation to the planning proposal, to carry out the functions of the Minister for Planning and Public Spaces under Section 3.36 of the Environmental Planning and Assessment Act 1979.
+London Tavern Hotel at 85 Underwood Street, Paddington; - v.
+The Paddington (former Paddington Arms Hotel) at 384 Oxford Street, Paddington; - vi.
+Paddington Inn Hotel at 338 Oxford Street, Paddington; and - vii.
+Unicorn Hotel at 102-106 Oxford Street, Paddington. - B. THAT the Planning Proposal be referred to the Woollahra Local Planning Panel for advice. - C. THAT the advice of the Woollahra Local Planning Panel be reported to the Environmental Planning Committee. - D. THAT the draft development control plan to amend the Woollahra Development Control Plan 2015, as described in Annexure 4 of the report to the Environmental Planning Committee meeting on 18 November 2019 is endorsed for exhibition.